Adiabatic theorem for finite dimensional quantum mechanical systems: The adiabatic theorem

-Nontrivial geometric structures, in particular, we are talking about nontrivial connection on a principal fiber bundle, often arise in solving equations of mathematical physics.
-In this section, we show how nontrivial connection on a principal fiber bundle with the structure group $\MU(1)$ or $\MS\MU(r)$ appears in nonrelativistic quantum mechanics in the process of solution of the Schr\"odinger equation.
-The surprise is based not on the natural appearance of the principal fiber bundle but on the experimental observation of the predicted effects.
+Nontrivial geometric structures, in particular, nontrivial connection on a principal fiber bundle, often arise when solving equations of mathematical physics.
+In the present section, a differential geometric interpretation is proposed of the Schr\"odinger equation and a new simple proof is given of the adiabatic theorem \cite{BorFoc28} in the finite dimensional case.

-In nonrelativistic quantum mechanics, the state of a system is described by the vector of the Hilbert space (the wave function) $\psi\in\MH$ which depends on time and some set of other variables depending on the considered problem.
-The evolution of a quantum system in time $t$ is described by the Schr\"odinger equation \cite{Schrod26A,Schrod26B}
+In nonrelativistic quantum mechanics, the state of a system is described by the vector of the Hilbert space (the wave function) $\psi\in\MH$ which depends on time and some set of other variables depending on the examined problem.
+The evolution of the quantum system in time $t$ is described by the Schr\"odinger equation \cite{Schrod26A,Schrod26B}

-where $H$ is a selfadjoint operator acting in the Hilbert space $\MH$ which is called Hamiltonian of a system, and $\hbar$ is the Planck constant.
+where $H$ is the self-adjoint operator acting in the Hilbert space $\MH$ and is called the Hamiltonian of the system, and $\hbar$ is the Planck constant.
+We pose the Cauchy problem for the Schr\"odinger equation with the initial condition